Abdiyasir/Devops-Learning-Docker/Docker Notes/01_Intro_To_Containers.md

 - Each container is isolated, so one app can’t affect another.

 ## How Containers Work
-- Infrastructure: physical/virtual hardware (your laptop/server).
+- **Infrastructure**: physical/virtual hardware (your laptop/server).
-- Host OS: operating system running on the infrastructure.
+- **Host OS**: operating system running on the infrastructure.
-- Docker Engine: enables building, running, and managing containers.
+- **Docker Engine**: enables building, running, and managing containers.
-- Containers: Small isolated environments that run your apps, depending on the docker engine to function.
+- **Containers**: Small isolated environments that run your apps, depending on the docker engine to function.

 ## Why Containers Are Efficient
 - They share the host OS, making them lighter and much faster to start